pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/03_System_Setup_and_Hosting/02_Nginx_Configuration.md

 # Nginx Configuration

-**This guide is still unfinished, it only includes the working server config not other Nginx requirements.**
+**This guide is still unfinished, it only includes the working server config, not other Nginx requirements.**

 **It's highly recommended to use Apache until we definitely have finished this reference configuration**.

-Installation on Nginx is entirely possible, and in my experience quite a lot faster then apache.I won't dive into how niginx is installed etc. But I will share the Nginx configuration which works.
+Installation on Nginx is entirely possible, and in our experience quite a lot faster thnn apache.
+This section won't dive into how
+Nginx is installed etc, but will show a working Nginx configuration.

 ## Configuration